muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 Most debugging material does one of three things:

-- it names symptoms
+* it names symptoms
-- it lists best practices
+* it lists best practices
-- it suggests local fixes
+* it suggests local fixes

 Problem Map 3.0 does something more structural.

-It organizes failure space into a stable mother table, then teaches how to move through that table using:
+It organizes failure space into a stable mother table, then teaches how to move through that space using:

-- family routing
+* family routing
-- boundary rules
+* boundary rules
-- canonical cases
+* canonical cases
-- relation lines
+* relation lines
-- first repair directions
+* first repair directions
-- patch discipline
+* patch discipline

-That is why this project is better understood as a routing grammar than a checklist.
+That is why this project is better understood as a **routing grammar for failures** than as a checklist.

 ---